dnakhooda/Neutron/README.md

 <canvas id="canvas" width="800" height="600"></canvas>
 ```

+## Core Idea

+There are seven main objects in Neutron, each with its respective purpose:

+- Engine (Neutron.getEngine())
+- Render (Neutron.getRender())
+- Loader (Neutron.getLoader())
+- Events (Neutron.getEvents())
+- Controller (Neutron.getController())
+- Game (Neutron.getGame())
+- Camera (Neutron.getCamera())

+These objects contain many well-documented methods and features.

+## Documentation

+All features in Neutron are contained within the Neutron namespace.
+To access Neutron's features and explore its various methods, use the Neutron namespace.

 ## Contributing

 Neutron's code is open for you to view and suggest improvements.
 You may clone, make pull requests, and fork Neutron.